AquiGorka/adventures-with-webvr/README.md

 # Adventures with WebVR and A-Frame

-The goal of this experiment was to build a prototype with A-Frame + interactions from a smartphone.
-In VR a lightly lit scene is rendered with a directional light that helps understand the elements of the scene.
+This experiment shows a prototype with A-Frame + interactions from a smartphone.
+In a slightly lit VR scene a with a directional light helps understand the elements of the scene.
 This light is controlled using a synched smartphone (with WebRTC).

 ## Dev